 In June 2007, VMware adopted the 2007 Equity and Incentive Plan.
 Awards under the 2007 Plan may be in the form of stock options or other stock-based awards including awards of restricted stock.
 The maximum number of shares of the VMware's Class A common stock reserved for the grant or settlement of awards under the 2007 Plan is 80 million.
 The exercise price for a stock option awarded under the 2007 Plan shall not be less than 100% of the fair market value of our common stock on the date of the grant.
 Most options granted under the 2007 Plan vest 25% after the first year and then monthly thereafter over the following three years.
 In June and July 2007, VMware's Compensation and Corporate Governance Committee made broad-based grants of these options to purchase 35,679,411 shares of Class A common stock with an exercise price of \$23.00 per share.
 Certain options that may be granted to non-employee directors under the 2007 Plan are exercisable immediately, terminate if not exercised within one year and vest one-third on the first three anniversaries of the grant.
 In June 2007, VMware's Compensation and Corporate Governance Committee made grants of these options to purchase 120,000 shares of Class A common stock with an exercise price of \$23.00 per share.
 All options expire six years from the date of grant.
-VMware's Compensation and Corporate Governance Committee also issued 452,676 restricted stock units under the 2007 Plan, 433,216 of which have terms that provide for 3-year cliff vesting, with performance acceleration in each of the first three years following achievement of certain performance goals.
+VMware's Compensation and Corporate Governance Committee made grants of these options to purchase 120,000 shares of Class A common stock with an exercise price of \$23.00 per share.
+All options expire six years from the date of grant.
+VMware's Compensation and Corporate Governance Governance acceleration in each of the first three years following achievement of certain performance goals.
 The remaining restricted stock units will vest ratably over four years from the date of the grant.